gremau/EarthSciNotebook/wiki/wiki_copyright.md

 ## Content created in this wiki

-All content created in the wiki at <http://pronghorns.net/wiki>, by any user, is licensed under the \*\*Creative Commons Attribution Share-Alike license\*\* (abbreviation: CC-BY-SA).
+All content created in the wiki at <http://pronghorns.net/wiki>, by any user, is licensed under the **Creative Commons Attribution Share-Alike license** (abbreviation: CC-BY-SA).

 This means you have these rights:

-` - You may read the content
+- You may read the content
-` - You may change the content
+- You may change the content
-` - You may redistribute the content in its original or changed form`
+- You may redistribute the content in its original or changed form`

 But you must agree to these terms:

-` - You may only redistribute it under the same terms ` - If you redistribute the content you must credit the original author (usually as an originating url)`
+- You may only redistribute it under the same terms
+- If you redistribute the content you must credit the original author (usually as an originating url)`

 If you would like to post copyrighted content on this website, such as images or figures, please credit the copyright holder and include a link